 Play Therapy - it takes a lot of slow to grow....

-Play therapy is an effective and powerful way to help children overcome problems and traumas they experience in their lives.
+Play therapy (including expressive arts) is an effective and powerful way to help children overcome problems and traumas they experience in their lives.
 Neutral limit setting and giving age-appropriate choices whenever possible facilitate children's development of responsibility and decision making skills.

 The natural reaction of children is to re-enact or play out experiences in an effort to comprehend, overcome, reconcile, and develop a sense of control over their experiences.
-This repetitive playing out of experiences is the child’s natural self-healing process.
+This includes use of sandtray, artwork, clay, writing, music, collage, and photography.
+This repetitive playing out or expression of experiences is a natural self-healing process.

 Play is children's most important (and uncensored) work (besides going to school).
 Play therapy is a developmentally research-based approach to supporting this work.
 The keys to play therapy are to observe and/or direct, facilitate, and reflect behaviors and emotional responses through children's natural play.